CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 ## Glossary

 - Assert: to determine whether something is true or not true, more precisely false
-- Duplicate: exact copies of something (e.g. two or more files, numbers, directory can be exactly the same)
+- Duplicate: exact copies of something (e.g. two or more files, numbers, directories can be exactly the same)
 - Index: numbers that let you know an item's position inside an array
 - REPL: (Read-Eval-Print-Loop) an interactive way to execute code you write inside the console
-- Zero-based Index: an arrays starting at `0` and not at `1`
+- Zero-based Index: an array starting at `0` and not at `1`

 For words like **Terminal**, **Primitive Types** please see [Glossary: JavaScript Core I - 2](../week-1/lesson.md#Glossary)